 GLI supports legal immigration because while the economy continues to grow and workforce participation remains historically low, our current immigration systems fall short in helping the business community and restricts employers in the process.
 In today's exceptionally tight labor market, decreased legal immigration has contributed to stifling our economy.
-These failures impose significant costs on American communities and the economy.
+These failures impose significant costs on American communities.
 American businesses are experiencing significant workforce shortages despite investments in expanding domestic pipelines.
 In order to ease workforce shortages in Kentucky and the myriad of problems related to those shortages, comprehensive reform is needed to expand legal immigration.

-These compromises should focus on sensibly reforming our nation's asylum laws and instituting efficient employment verification forms.
-Furthermore, relief for businesses needs to include a significant increase in the annual quotas for employment-based immigrant and nonimmigrant visas, an expansion in the scope of essential worker programs, specifically for employers to meet temporary labor needs in non-seasonal jobs, and the creation of new visa options for international students, entrepreneurs, and other high-demand workers to help employers meet their critical workforce needs.
+These changes should focus on sensibly reforming our nation's asylum laws and instituting efficient employment verification forms.
+Furthermore, relief for businesses needs to include a significant increase in the annual guotas for employmentbased immigrant and non-immigrant visas, an expansion in the scope of essential worker programs, specifically for employers to meet temporary labor needs in non-seasonal jobs, and the creation of new visa options for international students, entrepreneurs, and other high-demand workers to help employers meet their critical workforce needs.
+In an era where every employee is critical to the function of a business, consistency of the workforce must be considered.
+GLI continues to support the use of legal immigration methods and their promotion for those looking to make their home in America.